 - Make people who are not in relationships question their self-worth due to not having a significant other.
 Example: I’m single, so I must be unloveable, unattractive, and worthless in some way, shape or form.

-Either way, the modern-day Valentine’s Day often comes with a lot of emotional baggage and burdens we wish we didn’t have to carry.
+Either way, modern-day Valentine’s Day often comes with a lot of emotional burden.
 So to go against the grain, I’m going to celebrate Valentine’s Day this year with all my single friends outside of the box and go back to the original roots of sharing affection without the glitz and glam.
 Here are some ways you can do this too.

 #1: Spend Time With Your Single Friends (Galentine’s Day)